 Sleeping for free in your (rental) car

-Parking is free anywhere on the Faroe Islands, and thus, you can save a lot of money by camping out in your car!
-I’ve done it myself all throughout Germany as well as in Austria and Iceland, and it wasn’t as uncomfortable as it sounds.
-Just put the front seat down as far as possible and maybe something under your feet – or, if you’re tiny like me, crash on the back seats!
+Parking is free throughout the Faroe Islands, which makes car camping a great way to save money.
+I’ve done it myself in several countries, and it’s honestly not as uncomfortable as it sounds.
+Just recline the front seat as far as it goes and place something under your feet – or, if you’re on the shorter side like me, stretch out across the back seats!

 Couchsurfing on the Faroe Islands

-Back in the days when I first travelled to the Faroes, I used Couchsurfing to find a host after my tent got destroyed in a storm, and I ended up staying with a lovely family for two weeks that I still visit to this day.
+When I first travelled to the Faroe Islands in 2015, a storm destroyed my tent – and thanks to Couchsurfing, I ended up staying with a lovely local family for two weeks.
+We’ve kept in touch ever since, and I still visit them to this day.

 Workaway on the Faroe Islands